franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

   // it grabs the id_token and decodes it as JWT with a public key
   // that we got as part as the discovery process, if this succeeds it means
   // that the token inside the cookie is a token that has been crated by our
-  // identity provided and thus it is secure and fine! const validate = req.app.authClient
+  // identity provided and thus it is secure and fine and we can trust it. const validate = client.validateIdToken as any try {
-    ?.validateIdToken as any
-  try {
     await validate.call(client, session.tokenSet)
   } catch (err) {